 3. Add 2 cups filtered water to a large pot.
 Sprinkle agar agar powder over surface.
 Bring to boil and gently simmer 3-5 minutes or until agar agar is completely dissolved.

-4. Give tapioca slurry a good stir and whisk it and the sugar into the agar agar mixture.
+4. Give the tapioca slurry a good stir and whisk, along with sugar, into the agar agar mixture.
 Return to simmer, stirring constantly 1-2 minutes.

 5. Whisk in coconut milk.
 Heat just until steam rises from surface.

 6. Allow milk to cool to 95-100˚F. This can take a while.